flomotlik/blog/_posts/2013-03-15-Testing-top-to-bottom.markdown

 can refactor your code or implement a new feature and still be sure that everything works you can work much faster.

-Having a strong security net
-in place lets you take more risks and try more interesting paths.
+Having a strong security net in place lets you take more risks and try more interesting paths.
 And those paths are often the ones that make your product great.

+We will expand this into a series of blogposts about how to get started with testing.
+Please leave a comment on what you would like to have as the next topic.